 The Mare’s Chase is run over the same distance as the race it replaces, 2 miles and 4 furlongs.
 The main reason this race has been created is to increase the number of elite races for female horses to help encourage owners to buy young fillies’ and thereby supporting the breeding industry as a whole.
 The Novices’ Chase was selected for removal as it is felt there are already enough opportunities for novices’ at Cheltenham.

 Being a Grade 2 race and replacing a Listed race also means it increases the number of Grade races at the festival as whole helping to raise the prestige of the meeting further.
-Being a new race there is not much history to talk about yet, apart from the fact that it was a Willie Mullins trained horse, Colreevy, who won the inaugural race in 2021.
+Being a new race there is not much history to talk about yet, apart from the fact that it was a Willie Mullins trained horse, Colreevy, who won the inaugural race in 2021 and another Mullins trained horse, Elimay, in 2022.
 That may seem predictable but it shows what a Cheltenham legend Mullins is, he finds a way into the history books of almost every single Festival race.
 Below we look at what we might expect from this race as it beds in over the coming years.

 Being a Gold Cup Day races means the Mares’ Chase is run on the new course.
 The number of fences to be jumped is 17 in the Grade 2 four mile four and a half furlong run.